jdewit/GeneratorBundle/README.md

 Omit the entity, and you can generate code for all of the entities mapped in a bundle!
 (ex.
 AvroDemoBundle)

+If the bundle does not exist, it will prompt you whether or not you would like create it.

 The generator also prompts you for a tag.
 This allows you to only generate files you have marked with a specific